 - Wash clothes in cold water and hang them to dry

-- Check lights, appliances, curtains and your thermostat every morning and night and anytime you leave home
+- Check lights, appliances, and curtains every morning and night and anytime you leave home

 - Support organizations that educate, protect and empower girls and women (and stabilize our population) such as Camfed.org, Girls Not Brides, Tostan, and Population Services International

 - Recycle as much as possible, even when travelling, and buy products with recycle-able/minimal packaging.
 Search online for ways to recycle hard-to-recycle items in your local community.

 - Compost your food waste.

 - Fly less and, when you do fly, purchase carbon offsets (select "Individual" then click on the airplane icon to view the airplane carbon calculator).